 Elon’s School of Health Sciences welcomed two new classes of graduate students to the university community this week.

-The three-year, full-time Doctor of Physical Therapy program enrolled 47 students.
 The 27-month, full-time Master of Science in Physician Assistant Studies program enrolled 38 students.
+The three-year, full-time Doctor of Physical Therapy program enrolled 50 students.
 Admission for both programs is highly selective.

-Elon’s DPT program has built a reputation for excellence.
-This summer, the program was reaccredited by the Commission on Accreditation in Physical Therapy (CAPTE) and was commended for its Self-study Report.
+Elon’s DPT program has built a reputation for excellence and is accredited by the Commission on Accreditation in Physical Therapy (CAPTE).
 The Department of Physical Therapy Education was created in 1996 offering a master’s degree, and enrolled its first doctoral students in 2003.